MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/govern-metadata-standards.md

 When implementing Microsoft Purview, avoid introducing too much change and complexity quickly.
 Technical metadata forms the foundation of Microsoft Purview.
 You need to gather and organize your metadata before making sense of it.

-Once you have your metadata, start with the basics:
+After you have your metadata, start with the basics:

 - Business terms
 - Lists of authoritative data sources